 – Syria (Syrian Federation of Societies for the Welfare of the Deaf)

 – United States of America (National Association of the Deaf NAD)

-There is a World Congress of the World Federation of the Deaf once every four years since its creation.
-The event will be organised by both the WFD and the varying host country and is attended by thousands of Deaf people from all over the world.
-The General Assembly (which is the highest decision making body within the WFD) and forming the guidelines for the next four years will be conducted at the quarterly event.
+There has been a World Congress of the World Federation of the Deaf once every four years since its creation.
+The event will be organised by both the WFD and the varying host countries and is attended by thousands of Deaf people worldwide.
+The General Assembly (which is the highest decision-making body within the WFD) and forming the guidelines for the next four years will be conducted at the quarterly event.

 But it isn’t all work, work, work.
-You still need to have fun and relax and this is why the congress hold a large cultural programme which include:
+You still need to have fun and relax, and this is why the congress holds a large cultural programme which includes:

 – Theatre Performances

 – A Cinema